Birth Story webrings are at the bottom of this page.

 Next, the contractions became more spaced out, and more painful.
 The pain of the contractions themselves was more just a sensation of intense muscular effort - uncomfortable, but not sharp pain, like any other form of exertion in sport or physical work.
 I wouldn't call the sensations of contractions 'pain', although they did need to be dealt with.
 However, that is not meant to imply that I had no pain in labour!

 For me, the hardest part was that early second stage.
 The pain I had was joint pain - sharp, shooting pains in my hips, as though the joints were being stretched.
-Graham said later that he could see my hips moving apart, almost bulging out of their sockets.
+DH said later that he could see my hips moving apart, almost bulging out of their sockets.

-Although the peaks of these contractions hurt a lot, during the pauses between contractions I felt fine but tired, and the intensity of each contraction built up gradually so that I had plenty of time to get myself onto all fours, call Graham to start rubbing my back, and to turn the music up.
+Although the peaks of these contractions hurt a lot, during the pauses between contractions I felt fine but tired, and the intensity of each contraction built up gradually so that I had plenty of time to get myself onto all fours, call DH to start rubbing my back, and to turn the music up.